Approach

 How WorkWise Serves the Mid-Market

-We built WorkWise specifically for PE firms, family offices, private credit teams, and independent sponsors in the $200M-$2B range.
-Every system we build is priced for mid-market budgets and scoped for mid-market timelines.
+We built WorkWise for PE firms, family offices, private credit teams, and independent sponsors in the $200M-$2B range.
+Every system is priced for mid-market budgets and scoped for mid-market timelines.

 It starts with a Discovery Sprint.
 Two weeks.
 Fixed price.
-We map your current workflow, identify the highest-value AI opportunities, and produce a concrete build plan with costs.
-You walk away with a working prototype and a clear picture of what the finished system will do.
+We map your current workflow, find the highest-value AI opportunities, and produce a build plan with costs.
+You walk away with a working prototype and a clear picture of the finished system.

 If you move forward, the Custom Build is also fixed price.
 No hourly billing.
 No scope creep.
 You own everything we build.
-Zero-retention architecture is standard on every engagement.
+Your data is never stored -- that is standard on every engagement.

-For firms that want ongoing support after the build, our Ongoing Retainer provides continuous optimization and new feature development at a predictable monthly cost.
+For firms that want ongoing support after the build, our Embedded AI Partner provides continuous optimization and new feature development at a predictable monthly cost.

 Frequently Asked Questions